- What’s an unhotel?

 We’ll soon be adding functionality that lets you tell us which are your favourites and get personalised updates when new availability is added.
 In the meantime, get in touch and we will be happy to check on your behalf or suggest some suitable alternatives.

-If you live in London or New York, think your home is the acme of style, and your neighbourhood is top of the salubriousness charts, onefinestay wants to hear from you: Fill out the Questionnaire here.
+If you live in London, New York, Paris or Los Angeles, think your home is the acme of style, and your neighbourhood is top of the salubriousness charts, onefinestay wants to hear from you: Fill out the questionnaire here.

 In short, it depends.
 Well be able to give you a proper quote once we’ve seen your place.
 But typically, it’ll be comparable to the long term rental value of your home, Which is usually more than enough to cover any mortgage, say – or the cost of accommodation overseas.